A topic from the subject of Kinetics in Chemistry.

 Introduction

-Zero order reactions are a type of chemical reaction in which the rate of reaction is independent of the concentration of the reactants.
-This means that the rate of the reaction will remain the same even if the concentration of the reactants is increased or decreased.
+Zero-order reactions are chemical reactions where the reaction rate is independent of the concentration of the reactants.
+This means the reaction proceeds at the same rate regardless of how much reactant is present.

 Basic Concepts